IndigenousAlien/Hypermongo/README.txt

                           #_____________________________________________________________________#

-Hypermongo is an open-source data visualization tool designed to create plots for the SPH code (written by Gaburov, Lombardi & Portegies Zwart 2010) Starsmasher.
+Hypermongo is a data visualization tool designed to create plots for the SPH code (written by Gaburov, Lombardi & Portegies Zwart 2010) Starsmasher.
 The purpose is to utilize Python's pyplot and PyQt packages which provide additional tools and give a simpler user interface to viewing data plots, compared to Robert Lupton and Patricia Monger's "Supermongo".

  by reading the first line of a data file as the title columns.
 The columns in the data file must be separated by spaces.
 Hypermongo design is to supplement Supermongo in such cases when a user wishes to read new data files without needing to create custom macros.